Iris tingitana

 Iris tingitana (also commonly known as the Morocco iris, or Tangerian iris, or Tangiers iris) is a species in the genus Iris in the subgenus of Xiphium.

 Description

 The 1.5 in (diameter) bulb is red-brown in colour with veining.

 The largest bulbs of the Iris subg.
 Xiphium subgenus are Iris tingitana.
-In the US, bulbs with an 11 cm circumference are recommended to be used by flower producers.
+In the US, bulbs with an circumference are recommended to be used by flower producers.

 It has flowers in various shades of blue.
 It has pale blue veins on the flowers and has generally between 1 and 2 flowers to a stem.
 The stems is hidden by two channelled leaves.

 It blooms between February and May.
 The plant can grow to a maximum height of 60 cm (24 in) and its leaves appear in the autumn.
 They can grow up to 1 1/2 ft high.

 Biochemistry

 'Iriskumaonin' (C_{18}H_{24}O_{7}) is found within the bulbs of Iris tingitana, as well as Iris germanica and Iris kemaonensis.